Crosscap Quenches and Entanglement Evolution: Crosscap Quench in CFT and Entanglement R enyi Entropy

 If we instead focus on the case $l/L\ll 1$, and look at the behavior at very late time $l/t \ll 1$ (but suppressed at the thermodynamic limit $t/L \ll 1$), then we can see that the entanglement entropy saturates and becomes identical to that of the thermal state,

 By comparing these expressions with that at the initial state \eqref{eq:double_initial}, we can see that, under the crosscap quench, such a antipodal double interval subsystem initially exhibits the area law entanglement, then experiences a linear growth of entanglement, and eventually converges to the volume law thermal spectrum.
-This dynamics shows how the initial crosscap state, which is already in thermal equilibrium but engineered with highly organized entanglement structure, relaxes into a more scrambled few-body thermalization under the time evolution.
+This dynamics shows how the initial crosscap state, which is already in thermal equilibrium but engineered with highly organized entanglement structure, relaxes under time evolution into a more scrambled few-body thermal state.
+Here, by a few-body thermal state we mean a state that is indistinguishable from a Gibbs state not only with respect to local observables, but also with respect to few-body, yet geometrically nonlocal, observables~\cite{MIKU17}.

 Another notable point is that the entanglement time evolution of antipodally located double intervals under the crosscap quench is qualitatively similar to that of a single interval under the boundary state quench starting from $e^{-\alpha H}|B\rangle$ \cite{CC05,HM13,Ugajin13}.
 This can be easily interpreted using the EAP state \eqref{eq:EAP} analogue in the following way.
 An antipodally located double interval subsystem in the EAP state consisting of 2$N$ spins can be equivalently regarded as a single interval subsystem in a $N$-site circle where each site has two spins.
 Such an $N$-site state is a product state in terms of spatial separation, which can be regarded as an analogue of the conformal boundary state \cite{MRTW14}.